 We know that Latinos are largely segregated from White, non-Hispanic neighborhoods.
 However, historical housing discrimination specifically against Latinos is not well documented.
 This may be due in part to the fact that experience varied significantly depending on geographic region and because of the variety of races and national origins that are considered Hispanic or Latino.
 A range of discriminatory policies and practices did exist and actively separated Latinos from White residential communities.
-In the Los Angeles region, for example, the 1939 HOLC categorization of neighborhoods characterized Mexicans in one neighborhood as "the right mix of social class, occupation, and skin color to 'climb the ladder of whiteness.'"
-This neighborhood received a "C" rating.
-On the other hand, in the nearby San Gabriel Valley Wash neighborhood, one assessor referred to the neighborhood as full of "dark skinned babies" and "peon Mexicans."
-It comes as no surprise that the neighborhood was assigned a "D" rating - hazardous.
-21
+In the Los Angeles region, for example, the 1939 HOLC categorization of neighborhoods characterized Mexicans in one neighborhood as "the right mix of social class,

 The most extensive set of HOLC maps available, many accompanied by the descriptions that explain the classification assigned to each neighborhood, can be found on the website "Mapping Inequality," at https://dsl.richmond.edu/panorama/redlining/#loc=4/36.71/-96.93&opacity=0.8.

-Douglas S. Massey and Nancy A. Denton, "American Apartheid: Segregation and the Making of the Underclass," Harvard University Press, Cambridge, MA, 1993. p.
+20 Douglas S. Massey and Nancy A. Denton, "American Apartheid: Segregation and the Making of the Underclass," Harvard University Press, Cambridge, MA, 1993. p.
 53.